tspascoal/fail-workflow-on-alerts-action/README.md

 It is recommended that you [advanced-security-compliance](https://github.com/advanced-security/policy-as-code) instead, it is more feature rich than Fail workflow on alerts action

+> [!WARNING]
-> WARNING EXPERIMENTAL.
+> EXPERIMENTAL.
 Haven't completely tested all the semantics.
 Use at your own peril.

-This action will fail a workflow if there are open [Code Scanning](https://docs.github.com/en/code-security/secure-coding/about-code-scanning) that exceed the define thresholds. (eg: there are more than X critical alerts).
+This action will fail a workflow if there are open [Code Scanning](https://docs.github.com/en/code-security/secure-coding/about-code-scanning) alerts that exceed the defined thresholds. (eg: there are more than X critical alerts).

 It scans for open alerts in the current git reference.
 Be it a PR or a non PR